 Converting one dimension to another dimension seems to be a difficult task most of the time.
 We need to convert inches to mm, mm to feet, kg to pound, and so on.
 By knowing how to convert meters to miles in Excel, we can convert any values in meters to miles very easily in Excel.

-3 Methods to Convert Meters to Miles in Excel
+How to Convert Meters to Miles in Excel: 3 Methods

 We can convert various dimensions to other dimensions using Excel very easily.
 To show how to convert meters to miles in Excel, we have made a dataset of the Distance (in meters) of the Main Distribution Board (MDB) from the Substation of a pharmaceutical company based on the given MDB Number.
 The dataset is like this.